 - Idaho is home to five federally recognized Native American tribes: The Coeur d'Alene, Kootenai, Nez Perce, Shoshone-Bannock, and Shoshone-Paiute. - Boise is home to the largest population of Basques per capita outside the Basque Country in Spain and France. - Jaialdi, meaning 'festival' in Basque, celebrates the colorful Basque culture.
-One of the largest Basque festivals in the world, Jaialdi is held every five years in Boise.
-Due to COVID-19 precautions, the 2020 event was rescheduled to July 26-31, 2022.
-The next Jaialdi will return to its regular schedule in 2025. - Malad City has the largest concentration of Welch ancestry outside of Wales. - Farragut State Park and adjoining Lake Pend Oreille were home to a Naval Training Station during WWII. - In the Old West mining town of Wallace, all of the downtown buildings are listed on the National Historic Register. - Sun Valley Resort, the first destination ski resort in the United States, is home to the world's first chairlifts. - The Oregon Trail crossed southern Idaho, leaving behind historic landmarks and sites to explore.
+One of the largest Basque festivals in the world, Jaialdi is held every five years in Boise and the next festival takes place in 2025. - Malad City has the largest concentration of Welch ancestry outside of Wales. - Farragut State Park and adjoining Lake Pend Oreille were home to a Naval Training Station during WWII. - In the Old West mining town of Wallace, all of the downtown buildings are listed on the National Historic Register. - Sun Valley Resort, the first destination ski resort in the United States, is home to the world's first chairlifts. - The Oregon Trail crossed southern Idaho, leaving behind historic landmarks and sites to explore.